More Eye-Opening Science

 “Diabetic retinopathy (DR) is the most common ocular complication of diabetes, and is the leading cause of visual impairment and blindness in working-aged people…The association between T2DM and SCH (subclinical hypothyroidism) is well known…In this research, the pooled effect estimated from eight included papers demonstrated a 2.13 fold increased risk of DR in SCH patients compared with non-SCH individuals.”

-Exposure to extreme or chronic stress – whether it be environmental or nutritional or something else – can promote the conditions which tend to interfere with the ability of thyroid metabolism to function optimally.
+Chronic exposure to stress – whether it be environmental or nutritional or something else – can promote the conditions which tend to interfere with the ability of thyroid metabolism to function optimally.

-Whatever the level of stress, it must be met with the provision of enough energy to maintain proper metabolic performance.
-When this does not occur, for example when sugar is being restricted, the stress metabolism kicks in, and this comes with a cost.
+Whatever the level of stress exposure, it must be met with the provision of enough energy to maintain proper metabolic performance.
+When this does not occur (for example when sugar is being restricted), the stress metabolism kicks in, and this comes with a cost.

 “The visual system is one of the most energetically demanding systems in the brain.
 The currency of energy is ATP, which is generated most efficiently from oxidative metabolism in the mitochondria…Deficiencies in energy metabolism, such as in diabetes, mitochondrial DNA mutation, mitochondrial protein malfunction, and oxidative stress can lead to retinopathy, visual deficits, neuronal degeneration, and eventual blindness.”

-When stress is high and energy availability is insufficient, rising levels of cortisol and adrenalin encourage the release of free fatty acids into the blood, and the more polyunsaturated they are, the more they promote the stress substances.
+When stress is high and energy availability is insufficient, rising levels of cortisol and adrenaline encourage the release of free fatty acids into the blood, and the more polyunsaturated they are, the more they tend to promote the stress substances.

-The unstable nature of PUFA leads to lipid peroxidation, via exposure to oxidative stress, both of which have been shown to have a direct involvement in eye degeneration.
+The unstable nature of the PUFAs leads to lipid peroxidation, via exposure to oxidative stress, both of which have been shown to have a direct involvement in eye degeneration.